-The Directors consider the outlook of CVS Group ptc and all its subsidiaries as a whole.
-CVS Group ptc and its subsidiaries operate in a sector with favourable market and consumer trends, with pet owners who remain willing to spend money on their pets, and clinical enhancements increasing the range of services we can offer.
+The Directors consider the outlook of CVS Group plc and all its subsidiaries as a whole.
+CVS Group plc and its subsidiaries operate in a sector with favourable market and consumer trends, with pet owners who remain willing to spend money on their pets, and clinical enhancements increasing the range of services we can offer.
 The companion animal market has grown significantly, both in the number of pets owned and in the willingness of owners to spend money on their pets' health and wellbeing.

-There has been a growing trend towards "humanisation" of pets, with owners treating them increasingly like family members, which translates into increased spend on both clinical care of the animals, purchases of ancillary products such as pet food and toys, and preventative healthcare such as regular vaccinations.
+There has been a reported growing trend towards "humanisation" of pets, with owners treating them increasingly like family members, which translates into increased spend on both clinical care of the animals, purchases of ancillary products such as pet food and toys, and preventative healthcare such as regular vaccinations.
+The continued growth in the companion animal market is expected to generate further growth within the Company, as the products sold by the Company are complimentary to the main animal market.